-Salt Lake would be practically the same as those of collectors of ex-terior, or sea coast ports; goods might be shipped in here from any part of the world in bond, and examinations and appraisements made in Salt Lake and customs duties paid here.
-There would be sooner or later a bonded ware-house system maintained at this port, but that will be a matter to be deter-mined largely by private enterprise.
-As to whether the establishment of Salt Lake as an inland port of entry would tend to increase the volume of local traffic, that was something Gov. West could not just at present give an West could not just at present give an opinion upon.
-But it will be a convenience to have imports shipped direct to this point of consumption, and thus times veratious delays at exterior ports.
-The visitor is meeting with many old friends in town who are glad to see him ma Stirs Members to Enthulasm.
-Louis.
-May 17.-The second days' or of the National Editorial associa-was marked by a largely increased dance, a great number of delegates is arrived during the morning.
-The the session was called to order, by composed of young women from borna, played a number of national so theroughly inspiring the assem-delegates that they burst into song paniment.
+her of section two (2) said township; thence easterly along the Fifth (5th) standard parallel south to the south-west corner of township twenty-five (2) part theory is the could be also be Beginning at the point for the northeast corner of section thirty-one (31), township two (2) south, range six (6) est, Salt Lake base and meridian, tah; thence southerly to the point for phasis that he was entirely out of poli-tics, and kept no track of the run of po-litical events.
+He said his time was so taken up with his departmental duties that there were no opportunities to be-come interested in other things.
+Bus-iness and trade generally were brisk at the port of San Francisco, he said, but the Asiatic war had cut out one steamship line running to Japan, he added.
+He also stated in response to questions that the duties of the new surveyor of the port of questions that the duties of the new surveyor of the port of Salt Lake would be practically the same as those of collectors of ex-terior, or sea coast ports; goods might be shipped in here from any part of the world in bond, and examinations and appraisements made in Salt Lake and customs duties paid here.
+There would be sooner or later a bonded ware-house system maintained at this port, but that will be a matter to be deter-mined largely by private anticords mined largely by private enterprise.
+As to whether the establishment of As to whether the establishment of Salt Lake as an inland port of entry would tend to increase the volume of local traffic, that was something Gov. West could not just at present give an opinion upon.
+But it will be a conveni-ence to have imports shipped direct to this point of consumption, and thus avert otherwise unavoidable and some-times vexatious delays at exterior ports.
+The visitor is meeting with many old The visitor is meeting with many old friends in town who are glad to see htm back Gov. West is a Kentuckian.
+He was appointed governor of Utah territory by President Cleveland during the latter's first term of office, and was subsequent. ly appointed for a second term when President Cleveland was chosen to a second term of office himself.